fadden/CiderPress2/DiskArc/README.md

 [ ... ]

 Sparse files are supported, but uncommon.
 Extending a file with `SetLength()` does not create a sparse section, but seeking past the end of file and writing data will cause the middle section to be allocated sparsely.
+NOTE: I have no examples of OS-created sparse files, and no sense of how they behave on the Apple II.
+The implementation behaves the way that documentation found online indicates it should, but it might be wise not to create sparse files on Apple II disks.

 Implementations of the CP/M operating system are many and varied.
 The disk format function does not currently create bootable disks, since it's probably best to leave the choice of OS